jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 refactoring procedure is published in `lib/nw/smalls/docs/propset-architecture.md`.
 This issue tracks repository migration to that standard.

+Field ownership inside mixed BioWare tables and the variable-length native creature body-part protocol are governed by `lib/nw/docs/rules.md`; the private data-spec format is documented in `lib/nw/smalls/docs/load-config.md`.
+A 2DA is a source container, not an ownership boundary.
+Those contracts control import-time decomposition; this issue controls runtime/package ownership.

 The limit of this issue is the ownership standard and staged migration.
 It does not introduce a general plugin framework, a universal reflected editor,